Abbots of Shrewsbury: Adam de Clebury (1333–1355)

 However, relations with the king were not entirely cordial.
 On 4 May 1346, having triumphed in a court case against the abbot, the king presented Richard de Derby, one of his own chaplains to Hodnet parish church.
 This was just one episode in a long and complex dispute, dating back to the last vacancy in the abbacy, 13 years previously.
 Clearly it was not enough to settle the matter, as a year later the king ordered the arrest of people still trying to install Richard de Hethe, a rival candidate.
 In February 1349 he repeated the order, apparently in some exasperation, this time instructing "all sheriffs, mayors, bailiffs, ministers and others to attach without violence the bodies of Nicholas de Hetth and all others" who were still resisting the court judgement in the king's favour.
 This still gentle approach did not work.
 In October of the same year the king was forced to depute Sir Robert Corbet of Moreton Corbet and others to suppress a violent outbreak at Hodnet, in which the protesting party had attacked the rectory, assaulted the parson and his servants, expelled them from the house and destroyed animals, crops and goods.

 In September 1348 Edward III ordered an investigation into the state of the hospital of St Giles at Shrewsbury, a leper colony dating from at least as the reign of Henry II.
 He alleged that the wardens and residents who had no right to be there had been plundering the hospital's wealth for many years, alienating its estates.
 Abbot Adam was commissioned, along with the abbot of Haughmond Abbey and Robert Harley, to carry out a thorough review, checking documents and interviewing witnesses.
 They were empowered to do all that was necessary to restore order, including the removal of both officers and residents.

 The Black Death arrived in Shropshire early in the earl spring of 1349, with variable but generally devastating consequences.
 By 1355 the abbey's manor of Betton, near Market Drayton, for example, had 33 virgates lying empty and uncultivated because the tenants had died.
-The lack of labour and surplus of land clearly had a major impact on the abbey, which was noted by Bishop Northburgh, who carried out a visitation of the abbey in February 1354, exhorting the convent to mend the many properties that had fallen into disrepair "not by their fault but, but by the mailce of the time and the scarcity of workmen."
+The lack of labour and surplus of land clearly had a major impact on the abbey, which was noted by Bishop Northburgh, who carried out a visitation of the abbey in February 1354, exhorting the convent to mend the many properties that had fallen into disrepair "not by their fault, but by the mailce of the time and the scarcity of workmen."
 However, he was impressed by their adaptations, and described the newly acquired Lythwood as a "perpetual jewel."
 He found the abbey's discipline a laudable contrast to conditions at Haughmond, Lilleshall and Wombridge, the nearby Augustinian houses.
 He recounted his pleasure at hearing "their conversation according to the traditions of the holy fathers and the canonical statutes."